TheLakeMan/Hyperion/examples/chatbot/README.md

 ## Model Support

-The chatbot example works with any language model compatible with TinyAI's interface, but is specifically optimized for:
+The chatbot example works with any language model compatible with Hyperion's interface, but is specifically optimized for:

 - Small language models (1-10M parameters)
 - Models quantized to 4 or 8 bits